-As part of Solutions Review’s Premium Content Series—a collection of contributed columns written by industry experts in maturing software categories—Ananth Avva, the President and COO at Pipefy, shares some insights on the differences between RPA and BPA technologies and outlines some of the ways they can help your business.
+As part of Solutions Review’s Contributed Content Series—a collection of articles written by industry thought leaders in maturing software categories—Ananth Avva, the President and COO at Pipefy, shares some insights on the differences between RPA and BPA technologies and outlines some of the ways they can help your business.

 Today, two essential automation technologies are Robotic Process Automation (RPA) and Business Process Automation (BPA).
 On the surface, these two automation tools may appear to be competitors—different technologies that try to solve the same problems.
 However, RPA and BPA play distinct roles in process automation efforts.
 Though each tool augments the tech stack, the relationship between these two technologies is more complementary than competitive.

 What is Robotic Process Automation (RPA)?

 Robotic process automation is a task-focused solution that mimics human activity with robots (or “bots”) at the keystroke level.
 For example, consider a workflow in which an employee logs into a database, retrieves information from a structured data set, and then enters that information into a different app or system.
 This type of process—straightforward, rules-based, and repeatable—is ideal for RPA.

 Implementing an RPA solution requires the process to be defined beforehand so a developed can write code that correctly tells the solution what to do.
 Each bot completes one type of task in the process, although an end-to-end process may rely on multiple bots to produce a single outcome.
 RPA is ideal for functions that depend on structured data sets and for operations with consistent, well-defined workflows in which minimal change (and few exceptions) occur.

 Business process automation tools bring more complexity (and capabilities) to automation efforts.
 Rather than focusing on task-level automation, BPA enables the automation of end-to-end processes and provides additional features for their modification and monitoring.